To avoid PDF problems, keep these guidelines in mind:

 Do not mark-up your PDFs with 'comments', 'sticky notes' or other features that are added 'on top of' your pdf document.
 This information may not appear in your final application image.

 In most cases, the use of 'fillable PDFs' (PDF documents that include fields for user input) as attachments is acceptable.

 Recommendation: When provided an option to download an MS Word version of a form or a PDF version of a form, always select the MS Word version of the form, then convert the form to PDF after the form is completed.
 This process will "flatten" the file, making it acceptable for submission.

-- Do not include any information in the header or footer area of the attachments.
+Do not include any information in the header or footer area of the attachments.
+Applicants are encouraged to use Section Headings within the document rather than actual headers.
 A header will be system-generated that references the name of the PD/PI.
 Page numbers for the footer will be system-generated in the complete application, with all pages sequentially numbered.
-Applicants are encouraged to use Section Headings within the document.

 There are three ways to successfully include active links: